moulika12k/AtliQ-Sales-Analytics/README.md

 # AtliQ-Hardware-Sales-Analytics
-This repository contains three Excel-based data analysis projects built using real-time data from a hardware startup.
-The project provided exposure to Excel features as follows:
+This repository contains three Excel-based data analysis projects using real-time data from a hardware startup, AtliQ Hardwares.
+The project explores a wide range of Excel features and builds strong foundational skills in:
 + Conditional Formatting
 + Power Pivot
 + Power Query
-+ Basics of Data Analysis Expressions (DAX)
++Basics of Data Analysis Expressions (DAX)
-+ ETL
++ ETL (Extract, Transform, Load)
 + Report Beautification

-📂 CSV files are included for reference and replication of the analysis
+📂 CSV files are included for reference and to replicate the analysis independently.

 ---
-### Customer Net sales Performance ###
+### 📊 Customer Net Sales Performance ###

-This report presents the net sales performance of AtliQ Hardwares' customers over three years — 2019, 2020, and 2021.
-It summarizes sales growth for each customer and highlights year-over-year performance, especially the change from 2020 to 2021.
+This report presents the net sales performance of AtliQ Hardwares' customers across three fiscal years — 2019, 2020, and 2021.
+It captures the sales trend for each customer, emphasizing the year-over-year growth and highlighting the change between 2020 and 2021.

 ![Image](https://github.com/user-attachments/assets/cee2273a-a4cb-4ecd-9a5c-8a471214f15d)

-### Market Vs Target ###
+### 🌍 Market Vs Target Performance ###

-This report highlights the comparison between AtliQ Hardwares’ actual net sales in 2021 and their respective targets across global markets.
-It shows sales trends from 2019 to 2021 and emphasizes the percentage shortfall or surplus against targets in 2021, helping identify gaps in market performance and opportunities for strategic improvement.
+This report compares AtliQ Hardwares’ actual net sales in 2021 with their respective market targets.
+It highlights sales trends from 2019 to 2021 while emphasizing the percentage deviation from the 2021 targets.
+This helps reveal performance gaps and areas that may need strategic attention.

 ![Image](https://github.com/user-attachments/assets/8ef3a0b2-bdc0-463c-b0f5-3418ee166de0)

-### Profit and Loss % Filtered By Fiscal years ###
+### 📈 Profit and Loss Overview (By Fiscal Years) ###

-This report showcases the financial performance of AtliQ Hardwares over three fiscal years — 2019, 2020, and 2021.
-Key metrics such as Net Sales, Cost of Goods Sold (COGS), Gross Margin, and Gross Margin Percentage (GM%) are presented with a year-over-year comparison (2021 vs 2020) to highlight major trends and shifts.
-Conditional formatting has been applied for easy interpretation of the changes.
+This report summarizes the financial performance of AtliQ Hardwares from 2019 to 2021.
+It covers key metrics including Net Sales, Cost of Goods Sold (COGS), Gross Margin, and GM%.
+A comparison of 2021 vs 2020 provides a quick view of financial shifts over time, enhanced with conditional formatting for clarity.

 ![Image](https://github.com/user-attachments/assets/3b6d02f0-9878-49ff-92ce-404aa6eb7f0a)